yolkie-nelson/wheres-my-stuff/journals/vivian_martinez.md

 ## 2/5/2024

 Paired program with ken to finish job site list page.
 Finished login page.
 I was able to redirect the components if somone is logged out or does not have an account.
+I had to adjust the login api slice, since the login was not in a json, the apiSlice had to take in a form instead.

 ## 2/6/2024

 The create account page was formatted but did not have logic.
-I finished that today.
+I finished the logic today.
+I helped make the equipment type form to create one.
+I started reading about eportimg to csv, starting with pandas.

+## 2/7/2024

+created a drop down on the side nav, the 'new' button is a button that when hovers over, the user can click which feature they need to create.
+I adjusted the routes in app.jsx to prevent warnings in the console log.

+## 2/8/2024

+Today I started working on the export feature, I first attempted to do it on the back end using pandas.
+I was able to covert JSON to csv.
+After having some trouble using axios to create the exporty button on the front, I went back to try to add a router to get an endpoint foe the export button.
+After some more trouble shooting, I imported raact-csv and used a CSVlink in jsx.

+## 2/9/2024
+paired program with ken to fix an edge with the jobsite component.
+If the jobsite is on a contract, then the jobsite could not be deleted.
+We were able to handle this by going into queries, putting an error code, then in the front just put a pop up when equal to that error code.
+I adjusted a couple more routes, when the users token expires, they will be directed to the login page.